jrmartino/pass-grant-loader/README.md

 each execution.
 This will report information on the successful run of the application, or information on what went wrong in the case of an error.
 If this option is enabled, the email configuration file must be filled out accordingly.
-We also have a command line option -m to pass in the mode of operation - "grant", "user", or "fix-user" - depending on which mode we wish to operate in.
+We also have a command line option -m to pass in the mode of operation - "grant" or "user" - depending on which mode we wish to operate in.
 If no mode is specified, we default to "grant"

 ## Implementation Details
 The processing of the ResultSet is straightforward - we simply construct a set of hash maps which represent the